ryanrowe2/StockTradingAI-Project/README.md

 ---

-## Conclusion & Future Directions
+## Conclusion

 Our project demonstrates that by combining advanced feature engineering, probabilistic modeling, and optimization techniques, we can significantly improve the predictive performance of a stock trading agent.
 The Enhanced Bayesian Network—optimized through hyperparameter tuning and structure learning—outperforms its baseline counterpart by better capturing the complexities of market behavior.
-The integration of HMM-derived market regimes and preliminary reinforcement learning prototypes further expands the horizons of our trading strategy, setting the stage for even more sophisticated models in the future.
+The integration of HMM-derived market regimes and preliminary reinforcement learning prototypes further expands the horizons of our trading strategy.

-### Future Work

-- **Deep Reinforcement Learning:**
-  Extend the Q-learning prototype to Deep Q-Networks (DQNs) for more complex decision-making.

-- **Dynamic HMM Transitions:**
-  Investigate time-varying transition probabilities in the HMM for adaptive market regime detection.

-- **Ensemble Methods:**
-  Combine probabilistic and RL models for improved robustness and performance.

 ---